 |NEWS & HISTORY|

-• BSOH produced a new promo spot for the Free State Comicon (YouTube link) based on the artwork of Dan Rempel, a fun little bit of weirdness featuring Gunther Dedmund doing voice character work.
+• BSOH produced a new promo spot for the Free State Comicon (YouTube link) based on the artwork of Dan Rempel, a fun little bit of weirdness featuring Gunther Dedmund doing voice characters.

-• BSOH produced a second magazine movie Special Edition on the Films of Bela Lugosi, it was completed, but production stalled.
+• BSOH produced a second magazine movie Special Edition #3 on the Films of Bela Lugosi, it was completed, but the production stalled.

 • BSOH has been invited back as a guest at The Freestate Comicon here in Lawrence, if you're in town on October 1st please check out the show.